relativisticturtle/intcode-adventure-2021/prologue.md

-# Prologue
+# Prologue - It begins (again)

 The space-shuttle hits the water surface with a huge splash and you draw a sigh of relief.
 Finally!
 You close your eyes for a moment and reminiscence over the last two years.
 What an adventure, going on that desperate rescue-mission, all the way to the outer solar system, finding Santa in his stranded spaceship.
 And how unfortunate that Santa left for Earth, with your hard-earned 50 stars, while you were busy playing [Breakout](https://adventofcode.com/2019/day/13) on your ship’s arcade cabinet.
 And that the ship became infested by [Erisian bugs](https://adventofcode.com/2019/day/24).
 And that you lost yourself in the [Plutonian maze](https://adventofcode.com/2019/day/20) while looking for the bathroom.
 And being put in [Space Jail](https://adventofcode.com/2019/day/11) for exceeding local speed of light limit.

 All-in-all [this little maneuver has cost you ~~51~~](https://www.youtube.com/watch?v=_GdEsdEfZvc) 2 years, and the date is again Dec 1st.
 What coincidence...
-You shrug a sense of foreboding away and glance over your shoulder at the IntCode-machine sitting tightly secured in the backseat.
-Though now irrevocably dead since the Erisian bug-infestation, it has been your faithful servant… no: your friend and savior during the Santa-hunting days, and you don’t abandon your friend in space (as a certain someone did...).
-Replacing all the thousands of wires the bugs had eaten and the relay switches they had been squished in would be a herculean task, but: *you don’t abandon your friend in space!*
+You shrug a sense of foreboding away and glance over your shoulder at the IntCode-machine, "``I2C2``" as you have fondly begun to refer to it, sitting tightly secured in the backseat.
+Though now irrevocably dead since the Erisian bug-infestation, ``I2C2`` has been your faithful servant… no: your friend and savior during the Santa-hunting days, and you don’t abandon your friend in space (as a certain someone did...).
+Replacing all the thousands of wires the bugs have eaten and the relay switches they have gotten squished in would be a herculean task, but: *you don’t abandon your friend in space!*

 Pulling yourself together you switch on the radio to contact the Elves.